 Some essential oils are good at repelling insects and moths away from your clothes.
 The ones with a good smell are naturally more popular.
 So you can use lavender oil, thyme oil, rosemary oil, and mint oil for repelling moths.

 Additionally, you can use dry herbs and spices like cloves, peppercorn, ginseng, lemon peels, and eucalyptus.

 3. Clean up the Drawers, Cabinets, and Closets

 Accumulated dust, human skin debris, cat litter, and other types of dirt are perfect breeding grounds for moths moth larvae.
 Thus, a good cleanup of storage containers between the seasons should make the storage spaces much less attractive to moth larvae and bugs.

 Start with wet vacuuming everything with a pointed brush.
 If the wood can take a little humidity, then use soap, warm water, and a mild disinfectant to clean the storage spaces.
 It’s important to wait until all the surfaces are completely dry before putting the clothes back in the closet or drawers.

 4. Wash Clothes Before Storage

 Insects are hugely attracted to human odors and can smell dead skin.
 To keep the smell from them and other insects from feasting on your clothes or bedding, it’s best to wash everything prior to storage.

 Read the washing instructions on every piece and the ones that can’t be machine washed should be hand-washed, sent to the dry cleaner, or at least aerated in low heat setting the sun.

 This thorough cleaning process also keeps the clothes nice and clean cloth to prim in the next season.

 5. Use Vacuum Sealed Bags for Storing Clothes to Rid of Mothball Smells

 - 10 PREMIUM VACUUM BAGS STORAGE - Contains 4 medium bags (28 x 20 inches), 3 large (24 x 32), 3 jumbo (40 x 30).
 Can be used for a range of items!...

-- INCREASE YOUR STORAGE SPACE BY 80% without having to clean out your closet!
-Our spacesaver vaccumm-seal bags are an ideal solution for adding more...
+- INCREASE YOUR STORAGE SPACE BY 80% - No need to clean out your closet.
+Our travel vacuum bags with pump is ideal for adding more storage space to your...